yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 The program explained
 ---------------------

-The program implements a simple task where Pick-it is used to continuously pick objects from a detection region and place them in a specified location.
+The program implements a simple task where Pickit is used to continuously pick objects from a detection region and place them in a specified location.
 No assumptions are made on how objects are laid out in the detection region, so the program is a good starting point to